sparkflows/sparkflows-docs/docs/web-app/running-analytics-app.rst

 Below are the steps for executing an Analytics App.

-Click on Analytics App Name
+Click on Run App Button
 -------------------------

   .. figure:: ../_assets/web-app/view-app.PNG